What to Expect from a Wrongful Termination Settlement

 Court costs are usually paid by the losing side in the wrongful termination lawsuit.
 Even if the lawsuit doesn’t reach a trial, those costs still need to be paid.
 They vary based on the complexity of the case.

-One that those considering a wrongful termination lawsuit don’t consider is the long time it takes for the case to be resolved (usually several years) and the mental and physical toll it takes on the parties.
+One that those considering a wrongful termination lawsuit don’t consider is the long time it takes for the case to be resolved (usually several years) and the mental, financial, and physical toll it takes on the parties.

 How a Wrongful Termination Suit Might be Resolved